Prince Harry, Meghan Markle step out on 1st royal visit as couple

 The duo will also meet mentors of a program which aims to stop young people from getting involved in crime and violence.

-Harry has been involved with the Full Effect project since 2013 — along with is brother Prince William and his wife, the Duchess of Cambridge.
+Harry has been involved with the Full Effect project since 2013 — along with his brother, Prince William, and his wife, the Duchess of Cambridge.
 Harry and Markle were due to meet children who have benefited from its work.

-Royal officials said both issues were close to Harry’s heart and that he was looking forward to introducing Markle to a community that was very special to him.
-Harry's late mother, Princess Diana, championed the cause of AIDS victims, helping to destigmatize the disease.
+Royal officials said both issues are close to Harry’s heart and that he was looking forward to introducing Markle to a community that is very special to him.
+Harry's mother, Princess Diana, championed the cause of AIDS victims, helping to destigmatize the disease.

 Sian Roberts, who was among the hundreds who gathered to see the couple, managed to briefly speak to Markle.